deeztek/Hermes-Secure-Email-Gateway/download/clamav-unofficial-sigs/README.md

   its associated files and databases from the system

 ## Change Log
+### Version 7.0.1 (Updated 25 January 2020)
+ - Disable yara project rules duplicated in rxfn.yara (Thanks @dominicraf)
+ - Incremented the config to version 91

+### Version 7.0.0 (Updated 24 January 2020)
+ - eXtremeSHOK.com Maintenance
+ - Added urlhaus database
+ - Added extra yararulesproject databases
+- Added new linuxmalwaredetect yara file
+ - Automatic upgrades ( --upgrade )
+ - Added --upgrade command line option
+ - Option to disable automatic upgrades ( allow_upgrades )
+ - Option to disable update checks (allow_update_checks)
+ - Increase download time to 1800 seconds from 600 seconds
+ - os.conf takes preference over os.***.conf
+ - Warn if there are multiple os.***.conf files
+ - More sanity checks to help users and prevent errors
+ - Better output of --info
+ - Fix all known bugs
+ - Implement all suggestions
+ - Fixed yararulesproject database names
+ - Correctly silence curl and wget
+ - New linuxmalwaredetect logic
+ - New malwarepatrol logic
+ - Suppress --- and === from the logs
+ - Update the documentation / guides
+ - Increase minimum clamav version for yara rules to 0.100 or above
+ - Fix systemd.timer and systemd.service files
+ - More travis-ci tests
+ - Added os.alpine.conf
+ - Added debug options/mode to config
+ - Set minimum config required to 90
+ - Lots of refactoring and optimizing
+ - Only check for and notify about script updates every 12hours
+ - Incremented the config to version 90

 ### Version 6.1.1 (Updated 02 September 2019)
  - eXtremeSHOK.com Maintenance
  - Update os.archlinux.conf, thanks @amishmm